kupoback/bedrock-sage10/CLIQUE_CHANGELOG.md

 # Ver 3.9.1.1 - June 10th, 2021

 - Fixed another issue with `ImageHelper::imgSrcSet` and `ImageHelper::imgSrcSetCaption` methods not returning webp's for svg's
+- Fixed issue with svg's unable to return due to no original source

 # Ver 3.9.1 - June 9th, 2021